the-james-burton/the-turbine/README.md

 ## What is going to be done soon?

+* **turbine-inlet** A new module that will simulate the external finance APIs such as those provided by Google and Yahoo.
+It is initially another Spring Boot project using javaslang, but may be a possible candidate for a Haskell/Yesod implementation (to give me an excuse to learn those!).
 * **authentication, authorisation and registration** Spring-security is now in place so more security services can be built on top.
 * **evaluate [cyclops-react](https://github.com/aol/cyclops-react) as potential Apache Camel replacement for internal routes** This is a very interesting library indeed and may provide a next-generation way to write internal async processing streams.
 * **evaluate [javaslang](https://github.com/javaslang/javaslang) for better functional programming**.
 This also appears to integrate into cyclops-react.
 It should help me get better at functional programming in general.